KU Editorial Style Guide

 presently — Use it to mean in a little while or shortly, but not to mean now.

-president — Capitalize president only as a formal title before one or more names: President Donald Trump, former Presidents Gerald R. Ford and Jimmy Carter.
+president — Capitalize president only as a formal title before one or more names: President Joe Biden, former Presidents Donald Trump and Barack Obama.

 Lowercase in all other uses: The president said Monday he will look into the matter.
 He is running for president.
 Lincoln was president during the Civil War.

-Full names: Use the first and family name on first reference to a current or former U.S. president or the president-elect: former President Barack Obama, President Donald Trump, President-elect Donald Trump.
+Full names: Use the first and family name on first reference to a current or former U.S. president or the president-elect: President Joe Biden, former Presidents Donald Trump and Barack Obama.
 On subsequent references, use only the last name.

 professor — Never abbreviate.
 Lowercase before a name, but capitalize Professor Emeritus as a conferred title before a name: Professor Emeritus Susan Johnson.
 Do not continue in second reference unless part of a quotation.